 One standard for friends, another for enemies: The government’s attack on the Council on African Canadian Education

-A community press conference in support of the Council on African Canadian Education (CACE) was held on Feb 26, 2015 outside the offices of the NS Dept of Education and Early Childhood Development.
-The purpose was to denounce unfair treatment and what appears to be an attempt to divert attention from the Department’s abuse of power in the affairs of the African Nova Scotian community.
+A community press conference was recently held outside the offices of the NS Dept of Education and Early Childhood Development in support of the Council on African Canadian Education (CACE).
+The purpose was to denounce unfair treatment and what appears to be an attempt to divert attention from the government’s abuse of power in the affairs of the African Nova Scotian community.

 In August 2014, the NS Supreme Court ruled that the NS registrar had acted improperly in allowing the creation of a new educational organization.
 This new organization bore a similar name to the existing Africentric Learning Institute (ALI), and, once registered, received all funds from the Department of Education that had previously been allocated to the ALI.

 The judicial review into the matter revealed that the registrar had granted a personal meeting to an official from the Department of Education, despite the fact that the registrar had originally refused to allow the new organization to be registered knowing that the department had previously attempted to “take over” the ALI.
 Yet, following this meeting, the registrar reversed its original decision and granted the registering of the new organization.